Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Comparative study of the SRP and DMP symmetries

 When we go back to the original second conditions with the pre-factors, this sign problem can be resolved if $\theta_{12}$ sign flip is involved in the Y-type symmetries and not in the X-type symmetries.
 We observe in Table~\ref{tab:SRP-symmetry} and Table~\ref{tab:DMP-symmetry} that it is indeed the case.
 This is the reason why the SRP and DMP symmetries are essentially identical.

-But, then the question would be: Why does the $\theta_{12}$ sign flip occur when and only when it is required?
+Then the question would be: Why does the $\theta_{12}$ sign flip occur only in the Y-type symmetries, namely, only when it is required?
 In DMP, it is just the solutions of the (full) second condition.
-But, now we try to reproduce the DMP 1-2 symmetry from SRP to prove the identity of the two symmetries (or vice versa).
+But, we are now trying to reproduce the DMP 1-2 symmetry from SRP to prove the identity of the two symmetries (or vice versa).
 Alas, in SRP neither the first nor the second conditions involve $\theta_{12}$, leaving no chance for triggering the $\theta_{12}$ sign flip from the SF equation.
 Then, why should $\theta_{12} \rightarrow - \theta_{12}$ be included in Table~\ref{tab:SRP-symmetry} for SRP in the Y-type symmetries?

 The answer is that without the $\theta_{12}$ transformation the consistency with the eigenvalue exchange $\lambda_{1} \leftrightarrow \lambda_{2}$ is lost in the Y-type symmetries.
-The zeroth-order eigenvalues are given by~\cite{Martinez-Soler:2019nhb,Minakata:2022yvs}
+The zeroth-order eigenvalues in SRP are given by~\cite{Martinez-Soler:2019nhb,Minakata:2022yvs}

 Under the transformations $c_{\varphi} \rightarrow \pm s_{\varphi}$ and $s_{\varphi} \rightarrow \pm c_{\varphi}$ sine and cosine of $( \varphi - \theta_{12} )$ transform as